moorts/moorts/README.md

 # Hello there :bird:

 Studying Computer Science in Germany.
-I like algorithms, concurrency, rust and procrastination.
+I like cryptography, algorithms, concurrency, etc.

 ## 📈 Stats